pkar70/MyLibs/Nuget-Extensions/README.md

     String.Depolit() As String
     String.ToValidPath(Optional useDepolit As Boolean = True, Optional invalidCharPlaceholder As String = "") As String

-    String.DropAccents // in v2.0.0
+    String.DropAccents // in v2.x.x
-    String.ToPOSIXportableFilename(optional replacement as string = "_") // in v2.0.0
+    String.ToPOSIXportableFilename(optional replacement as string = "_") // in v2.x.x
+    String.TransliterateCyrilicToLatin(ByVal basestring As String) As String	// in v2.x.x
+    String.Function TransliterateGreekToLatin(ByVal basestring As String) As String	// in v2.x.x

 # for Integer